Developer-Autodesk/adn_viewer_gem_test_app/README.md

 ## Tutorial

 Follow the instructions here to install Ruby and Ruby on Rails: [rubyonrails.org/download](http://rubyonrails.org/download/). <br />
+Note: some sort of package management is recommended with Ruby and RoR.
+For example, [RVM](https://rvm.io/) is perfect for the job.
 Once you've downloaded Ruby, install Rails (this can take a very long while) and then create an app:
 ```
 gem install rails